YoungsukHwang/Squirrel/README.md

-# Welcome to the Squirrely Worldmap !
+# Welcome to Squirrely Worldmap !

 ## [A description of what has been implemented] </br>
 The Great Joffrey Hosencratz wants to keep track of all the known squirrels and plans to start with Central Park.